Tutorial - Deploy your first application

 kubectl apply -f deployment.yaml -

-Verify that the deployment has been created and that the pods are running:
+Verify that the deployment was created and that the pods are running:

 Step 3: Expose the application in the cluster (Service)

-To enable communication between different components of the cluster and our application, we need to create a Service.
+To allow the different components of the cluster to communicate with our application, we need to create a Service.

 -